huibizhang/vitawind/packages/create-vitawind/README.md

 - --ng

 ### More
-for more information, please read ["Scaffolding for your tailwind project"](https://vitawind.vercel.app/scaffolding/).
+for more information, please read ["Scaffolding for your tailwindcss v3 project"](https://vitawind.vercel.app/scaffolding/).